ansegura7/DataRegressors/README.md

 # Data Regressors
-Ongoing project that performs the regression of a continuous variable (oil rate) from a set of associated variables using different ML and DL techniques, such as linear regression, time series, or neural networks.
+Ongoing project that performs regression of a continuous variable (oil rate) from a set of associated variables using different ML and DL techniques and approaches, such as linear regression, time series, ensemble methods or neural networks.

 ## Analysis
 <details open>
-<summary>1. <a href="https://ansegura7.github.io/DataRegressors/pages/DataProfiling" target="_blank" >Data Exploration and Profiling</a></summary>
+<summary>1. <a href="https://ansegura7.github.io/DataRegressors/pages/DataProfiling.html" target="_blank" >Data Exploration and Profiling</a></summary>
 <ul>
 	<li>Data Exploration</li>
 	<li>Descriptive Statistics</li>